-Sixth-form colleges provide high-quality academic education for 16- to 18-year-old pupils enabling them to progress to university, the workplace or higher-level vocational education.
-There are 280 colleges in the UK, 68 of which are designated as sixth-form colleges, offering an extensive range of academic, technical and professional courses as well as apprenticeships.
+Sixth-form colleges provide high quality academic education for 16- to 18-year-old pupils enabling them to progress to university, the workplace or higher-level vocational education.
+There are 251 colleges in the UK and 62 are designated as sixth-form colleges, offering an extensive range of academic, technical and professional courses as well as apprenticeships.
 Sixth-form colleges have a reputation for academic excellence, many of them being rated Outstanding by Ofsted.
 However, they do not have a history of offering boarding accommodation – something we have changed at Richard Huish College in Taunton.

 At Richard Huish College, based in Taunton, the boarding house opened its doors to pupils from around the world, including the UK, in September 2017.
-The house has 52 single study bedrooms, all with ensuite bathrooms.
+The house has 53 study bedrooms, all with ensuite bathrooms.
 The College has been welcoming international pupils for many years but knew that while homestay parents do an amazing job of nurturing pupils new to the UK, there were also some pupils who would prefer the boarding house experience.
 The boarding house means the College can offer choice and flexibility to pupils and their parents – essentially offering an independent school sixth-form experience at a fraction of the cost.

-Boarding at a sixth-form college, FE College or state boarding school, your son or daughter can expect plenty of home comforts and a warm welcome from the houseparents.
-Their confidence and independence will be nurtured and the experience will given them essential preparation for university life.
+Boarding at a sixth-form college, FE college or state boarding school, your son or daughter can expect plenty of home comforts and a warm welcome from the houseparents.
+Their confidence and independence will be nurtured and the experience will give them essential preparation for university life.
 Boarding students make a great circle of friends in the boarding house, often friends they will have for life.
 A rigorous set of Ofsted boarding standards is adhered to, ensuring the pastoral welfare and academic development of all pupils.